18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 As part of the annual certification process for the Section 702 program, the government submitted revised FBI minimization procedures for approval by the FISC.
-These revised procedures included changes designed to address Recommendation 2 of the Board’s
+These revised procedures included changes designed to address Recommendation 2 of the Board’s Section 702 report.

-3 Board Chairman David Medine and Board Member Patricia Wald joined this recommendation but in a separate statement recommended requiring judicial approval for the FBI’s use of Section 702 data in non– foreign intelligence matters.
-Board Members Rachel Brand and Elisebeth Collins would require an analyst who has not had FISA training to seek supervisory approval before viewing responsive 702 information and would require higher-level Justice Department approval before Section 702 information could be used in the investigation or prosecution of a non–foreign intelligence crime.
-17
-Section 702 report.
 The court approved these revised procedures as part of the annual certification process.
 The Board agrees that the changes implement the Board’s recommendation.

+_(3) Board Chairman David Medine and Board Member Patricia Wald joined this recommendation but in a separate statement recommended requiring judicial approval for the FBI’s use of Section 702 data in non– foreign intelligence matters.
+Board Members Rachel Brand and Elisebeth Collins would require an analyst who has not had FISA training to seek supervisory approval before viewing responsive 702 information and would require higher-level Justice Department approval before Section 702 information could be used in the investigation or prosecution of a non–foreign intelligence crime._

-Recommendation 3: Require NSA and CIA Personnel to Provide a Statement of Facts Explaining their Foreign Intelligence Purpose Before Querying Section 702 Data Using U.S. Person Identifiers, and Develop Written Guidance on Applying this Standard
+### Recommendation 3: Require NSA and CIA Personnel to Provide a Statement of Facts Explaining their Foreign Intelligence Purpose Before Querying Section 702 Data Using U.S. Person Identifiers, and Develop Written Guidance on Applying this Standard
-Status:
+**Status:
-Being implemented
+Being implemented**

-Text of the Board’s Recommendation:
+**Text of the Board’s Recommendation:**
 The NSA and CIA minimization procedures should permit the agencies to query collected Section 702 data for foreign intelligence purposes using U.S. person identifiers only if the query is based upon a statement of facts showing that it is reasonably likely to return foreign intelligence information as defined in FISA.
-The NSA and CIA should develop written guidance for agents and analysts as to what information and documentation is needed to meet this standard, including specific examples.4 Explanation for the Recommendation:
+The NSA and CIA should develop written guidance for agents and analysts as to what information and documentation is needed to meet this standard, including specific examples.(4)

+**Explanation for the Recommendation:**
 Under the NSA and CIA minimization procedures for the Section 702 program, analysts are permitted to perform queries of databases that hold communications acquired under Section 702 using query terms that involve U.S. person identifiers.
 Such queries are